Clefairyx/JungleBoys/README.md

-***Note: Please keep in mind the videos attached have been compressed to allign with upload formats.
+***Note: Please keep in mind the mp4 files attached have been compressed to allign with upload formats.
 They must be downloaded to view***